 - Is it a distraction from our mission?

 - Is it profitable?

 As much as anything, how you feel about this shiny object that has your attention should guide you as to what to do with it.

 We are all human.
-We sometimes get distracted and lose focus.
+We sometimes get distracted, and losing focus is inevitable.
 And that’s okay.
 But what’s important is coming back to the core of what we’re trying to do with our businesses and making sure that every decision we make is in the best interest of the company.